-This can lead to restlessness, emotional exhaustion and difficulty switching between activities.
+This can lead to restlessness, emotional exhaustion, and difficulty switching between activities.

 - Head that feels “full” or spinning